maksvoloshyn/currency-converter/README.md

 ### Possible improvements

 * Scheduled fetch of available rates in case of their frequent update
-* Define formatting rules for specific currencies like BTC, XAC
+* Define formatting rules for specific currencies like BTC, XAU
 * Better design
 * Typeahead component for currency selection
 * Error states